gowhale/braille-pi/README.md

 In this repository you will find all of the code and insfrastucture scripts needed to set up a Braille-Pi.

 The main aim of the Braille-Pi is to help people learn Braille.
-More aims and objectives found below...
+Currently, the system teaches characters A-Z.

 ## How to run the code?